ansys/actions/doc/source/licenses-actions/index.rst

 Licenses actions
 ================

-Licenses actions verify that any dependency used by a Pyhton library uses PyAnsys authorized open-source licenses.
+Licenses actions verify that any dependency used by a Python library uses PyAnsys authorized open source licenses.

 Check licenses action